+If you can’t escape successfully, you can hide yourself in a safe room.
 You might choose to stay in a locked bedroom, a closet or en-suite bathroom where you'll be protected even if your voice is heard.
 Barricade the locked door using any heavy objects at your disposal.
 Once you've reached the police, clearly state your situation, and also show the video surveillance footage as evidence, recorded by the security camera if you have one.

 If you're on the ground floor, consider the option of climbing out of a window with your phone and contacting the police from there.

 6. Call for 911 and wait for the police

 Once you are safely inside the safe room, call 911 for help.
 Follow the dispatcher's instructions and stay on the line.
 Remain inside the safe room until the police arrive.
 Remember, it's important to wait for confirmation from the dispatcher that it's safe to leave the room, as silence outside the door doesn't necessarily mean the intruders have left.

 When talking to the dispatcher, provide your address and describe your situation in detail.
 Be ready to stay on the line, especially if the crime is ongoing.
 Even if you believe the intruder is gone, it's safest to wait outside your home until the police arrive.